 You have seen them on social media.
 They are the Internet’s response to reality television.
 I’m talking about vloggers.
 Maybe you want to start your own vlog.
 In which case, first step is to know your vlogging accessories.

 What Is a Vlog?

-Vlog VS Blog
+Vlog vs Blog

 A blog is of course easier to set up than a vlog.
 It also allows you to benefit from SEO techniques which allow users to find you through search engines when used correctly.
-This gives room for more visibility.
+This allows for more visibility.
 However, it’s more difficult to grow such a personal relationship with your readers like in a vlog.